cirosantilli/linux-cheat/terminal.md

 ##c-[

-Same as esc. try <c-v><esc>
+Same as ESC.
+Try `<c-v><esc>`.

-Type asdf. type c-h. terminal removes the `f`.
+Type `asdf`.
+Type `c-h`. terminal removes the `f`.

 ##c-v c-X

-Input a literal control char c-x, bypassing any special meaning
+Input a literal control char `c-x`, bypassing any special meaning.

-to input some literal control charas that have special no meaning you can just type them directly.
-Ex: c-a
+To input some literal control charas that have special no meaning you can just type them directly.
+Ex: c-a.

-to input any literal control chars including those do that have special meaning like `c-c` use `<c-v>` before them, so for example: `<c-v><c-c>`
+To input any literal control chars including those do that have special meaning like `c-c` use `<c-v>` before them, so for example: `<c-v><c-c>`.

-control chars c-x are represented as `^X` on the terminal
+Control chars <c-x> are represented as `^X` on the terminal.

-note however that while visually indistinguishable from a literal `^X`, it is only a single char, since backspacing remove the `^X` at once.
+Note however that while visually indistinguishable from a literal `^X`, it is only a single char, since backspacing remove the `^X` at once.

-to view the ascii value of a sequence:
+To view the ASCII value of a sequence:

     echo -n <c-v>SEQ | hedump -C

-when you press a key, x tells the terminal about the key press, and the terminal decides what to do with it.
+When you press a key, X tells the terminal about the key press, and the terminal decides what to do with it.

-the typical thing that happens is that some program is reading from the terminal (bash shell, sh shell, python shell, etc)
+The typical thing that happens is that some program is reading from the terminal (bash shell, sh shell, python shell, etc)

-what the terminal does on keypresses is not officially standardized but the VT100 behaviour became the de facto standard <http://en.wikipedia.org/wiki/VT100>
-so this is what computer terminal programs emulate.
-VT100 uses ascii values only (0-127) with contro+keys to reach the non alphanumerical values.
+What the terminal does on keypresses is not officially standardized but the VT100 behaviour became the de facto standard <http://en.wikipedia.org/wiki/VT100> so this is what computer terminal programs emulate.
+VT100 uses ascii values only (0-127) with Ctrl + keys to reach the non alphanumerical values.

 #ansi escape codes

-The VT100 can also stuff that have no ascii value like:
+The VT100 can also stuff that have no ASCII value like:

 - arrow keys
 - fn keys